 Click to Read

 One of the coolest things SDM did in 2024 was dedicate a full issue to South Bay, something that had never been done before in the 75-year history of this magazine.
-The project turned out to be our best selling print issue in years, and highlights that SD is so much more than North County beaches and North Park restaurants.
+The project turned out to be our best-selling print issue in years, and it highlights that SD is so much more than North County beaches and North Park restaurants.
 Our South Bay issue featured a photo essay from the 619 Gurlz, a creative collective of women photographers using film to capture the essence of their community.
-The results are a beautiful and intimate look at one of SD’s most dynamic areas, told from some of the people who know it best.
+The results are a beautiful and intimate look at one of SD’s most dynamic areas, told by some of the people who know it best.